 Diffuse Idiopathic Skeletal Hyperostosis (“DISH”) is also a condition that can cause enthesophytes and markedly decreased range of motion of the spine.
 This can be differentiated from ankylosing spondylitis by the location and shape of the bony outgrowths on radiographs.
 Syndesmophytes are bony fusions within the joint space itself, while enthesophytes occur outside the annulus fibrosus (Figure 8).
 Another key distinction is that DISH has no sacroiliac joint involvement and is a disease of older men; DISH is rarely seen in patients younger than 50 years of age.

-The most concerning spondyloarthropathy is ankylosing spondylitis, as it can severely reduce the patient’s life expectancy and quality due to the eventual restriction of chest wall movement, mobility, susceptibility to complex fracture patterns after minor trauma, and overall spinal alignment.
+The most concerning spondyloarthropathy is ankylosing spondylitis, as it can severely reduce the patient’s life expectancy and quality of life.
+Restriction of chest wall movement, decreased mobility, and heightened susceptibility to fracture after even minor trauma are the major sources of morbidity and mortality.
 (Reactive arthritis and psoriatic arthritis, while painful, usually do not affect the patient’s life expectancy.)
 Thus, when a young man with no history of trauma presents with insidious lower back pain, ankylosing spondylitis must not be missed.
-The red flags suggesting ankylosing spondylitis include low back pain in a young patient with no history of recent trauma or repetitive stress; symptoms that improve during the day and with activity; and migration of the pain from the lumbosacral region towards the neck over time.
+The red flags suggesting ankylosing spondylitis include lower back pain in a young patient with no history of recent trauma or repetitive stress, symptoms that improve during the day or with activity, and the gradual migration of the pain from the lumbosacral region to the neck over time.
 In addition, radiographs of the pelvis have the characteristic pattern of sacroiliac joint fusion.